Entry requirements

 Our archaeology and classical studies staff are actively conducting research across Australia, the Middle East and Europe.
 Emerging insights from these studies are integrated into every course, enriching your learning experience.
 By joining the vibrant Classical and Ancient History Society at Adelaide University, you’ll build valuable networks and access extra professional development opportunities.

 Our Bachelor of Arts also allows you to explore other interests by taking another major in a different area.
-Pursue interdisciplinary studies – from history to philosophy – to compliment your learning.
+Pursue interdisciplinary studies – from history to philosophy – to complement your learning.

 Majors